-The only exception to this is the trajectory calculator object (Sec.
-6), which runs a second Main Event Loop instance in a secondary thread.
-The only event source associated with this main loop is the periodic task used to transmit trajectory demands to the VME system, all other events being handled by the primary thread's main loop.
+- the trajectory calculator object (Sec.
+6), runs its own Main Event Loop instance in a secondary thread.
+The only event source associated with this main loop is the periodic task used to transmit trajectory demands to the VME system; - Cleaning up after the user aborts a logging operation is performed in a separate thread, as this would otherwise block the handling of other events for several seconds in the worst case.